Psycokwet/pong/PR_convention.md

 Also, try to commit files that have been linted. :) I recommend to start using prettier.
 The base config of prettier is a good start, if needed, we will see later what config change we may choose.

+Retrieve the main branches changes in your branche whenever possible before the pr, or during the pr, if there is some update during the time your pr is opened.

 ### Title
 For a single commit, the title is the subject line of the commit message.
 Otherwise, the title should summarise the set of commits.